adam25022/GE1-21-22-Assignment/README.md

 Video To Watch: [link](https://www.youtube.com/watch?v=PX4MiwkWo-I)

 # Description of the project
-The initial goal for my project was to procedurally generated Landmass/Island apropriately coloured with mountians and tree's with stuff in the sky and some audio. maybe some visuals in the distance, like a sound bar that moves to the music(stretch goal) that the player could walk around in.
+The initial goal for my project was to procedurally generated Landmass/Island apropriately coloured with mountians and tree's with stuff in the sky and some audio. maybe some visuals in the distance, like a sound bar that moves to the music(stretch goal) that the player could walk around in. im glad to say that i achieved all of the things i wanted to do even the stetch goal

 goals:
 implementing perlin noise to procedurally generate the island terrain